ArtrixTech/DynaGammy/README.md

 ```

 ## Usage
-Gammy starts minimized in the system tray (or maximized if the tray is absent).
-Click on the icon to open the settings window.

-- (Linux only) The padlock icon allows the brightness range to go up to 200%.
+The app appears maximized the first time you start it.
+On subsequent starts, it's minimized in the system tray.
+This can be changed by setting "wnd_show_on_startup" to *true* in the config.

+The window is shown by clicking on the tray icon.
+In some configurations you might need to double click.
+You can close it by pressing *Esc* when it's focused.

+The first "Auto" checkbox activates automatic brightness.
+The following sliders will be revealed (scroll or expand the window to see them all):
-- The "Range" slider determines the minimum and maximum brightness.
+- **Range**: minimum and maximum brightness.
-- The "Offset" slider adds to the screen brightness calculation.
-Higher = brighter image.
+- **Offset**: higher = brighter image.
-- Clicking on the first "..." button shows additional options related to adaptive brightness:
-  - "Adaptation speed" controls how quickly the brightness adapts when a change is detected.
-  - "Threshold" controls how much the screen has to change in order to trigger adaptation.
+- **Threshold**": how much the screen has to change in order to trigger adaptation.
+The default value is generally good in most cases.
+- **Adaptation speed**: how quickly the brightness adapts when a change is detected.
-  - "Screenshot rate" determines the interval between each screenshot.
-Lowering this value detects brightness changes faster, but also results in higher CPU usage.
-Increasing this value on older PCs is recommended.
+- **Screenshot rate**: the interval between each screenshot.
+Lowering this value detects brightness changes faster, but may increase CPU usage.

+Automatic adjustments can be toggled on or off with a middle click on the tray icon.

-- The second "..." button opens a window to control the time schedule for adaptive temperature, as well as the adaptation speed.
+The second "Auto" checkbox activates adaptive temperature.
+The ellipsis button (...) opens a window to control its time schedule, as well as the adaptation speed.

+The padlock icon allows the brightness range to go up to 200%.
+(Linux only)

+## Planned features

+- Multi-monitor support
+- Command line interface / configurable hotkeys
+- Location-based temperature adaptation
+- Backlight control

 ## Known issues and limitations
 The brightness is adjusted by changing pixel values, instead of the LCD backlight.
 This has wildly varying results based on the quality of your screen.